joleenf/clavrx_MERRA2/README.rst

     conda activate merra2_clavrx

-3. Follow `How to Download Files from HTTPS Service with wget <https://disc.gsfc.nasa.gov/information/howto?keywords=Wget&page=1>`_ to register, set up user credential for using wget to access data from the GES-DISC.
+3. Follow `How to Download Files from HTTPS Service with wget <https://disc.gsfc.nasa.gov/information/howto?keywords=Wget&page=1>`_ to register, and set up user credential for wget data access from the GES-DISC.

 4. Edit bash script `run_merra24.sh <run_merra24.sh>`_ to change variables as needed for file paths and run dates.